codechangers/codecontest.org/_docs/tutorials/runHero.md

 ```

-Now we will go into our `onUpdate` function in the `room.js file` and add a `getAllCharacters` function and a `handleLocations` function.
+Now we will go into our `onUpdate` _function_ in the `room.js file` and add a `getAllCharacters` _function_ and a `handleLocations` _function_.
 This will make our Location start working and we should be safe while in one of our safe zones.
 ```javascript
 g.getAllCharacters('players', player => { player.safe = false })
 g.handleLocations('safeZone', 'players');
 ```
-Now that we have a safe zone set up we can create another one by just writing another `createALocation` function right under our first one.
-So in `room.js` in the `onInit` function we’ll write the same `creatAlocation` function again, but this time we’ll change the y value to 1000 So that the safe zone will be in the middle.
+Now that we have a safe zone set up we can create another one by just writing another `createALocation` _function_ right under our first one.
+So in `room.js` in the `onInit` _function_ we’ll write the same `creatAlocation` _function_ again, but this time we’ll change the y value to 1000 So that the safe zone will be in the middle.

 ```javascript
 g.createALocation('safeZone', g.nextLocationId('safeZone'), { x: -47, y: 1000, width: 670, height: 100 }, '6cdc00', player => {
 	player.safe = true;
 });
 ```
-Now to create the end zone we’ll just do the same thing we just did and write another `createALocation` function just under the last one we wrote.
-This time we’ll change the y value to 0 and the callback function to reset our player back to the first.
+Now to create the end zone we’ll just do the same thing we just did and write another `createALocation` _function_ just under the last one we wrote.
+This time we’ll change the y value to 0 and the callback _function_ to reset our player back to the first.

 ```javascript